Jump to a category:

 What if they reports are not approved?

 If faculty do not meet the YDR, they would not be on schedule to progress to their next merit point.
 If faculty do not meet the SSE, they will receive written notice of substandard performance.
-Ongoing failure to meet the SSEs has consequences described on page three of the Signed Agreement.
+Ongoing failure to meet the SSEs has consequences described in the Faculty Contract.

 If I've already submitted a report, can I go back, revise and resubmit?